wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

   },
 ```

-If you refresh the page and start typing, you will see that every other leter is uppercased.
+If you refresh the page and start typing, you will see that every other letter is uppercase.

 ![](@attachment/Clipboard_2020-04-22-07-37-32.png) 12:02